devcontainers/spec/docs/specs/supporting-tools.md

 ### Product specific limitations

 Some properties may apply differently to Codespaces.
-Please note that Codespaces supports [VS Code properties](#visual-studio-code-remote---containers).
+Please note that Codespaces, both through the Codespaces web editor and VS Code client, and supports [VS Code properties](#visual-studio-code-remote---containers).

 | Property or variable | Type | Description |
 |----------|---------|----------------------|